steadylearner/Rust-Full-Stack/README.md

 ## The purpose

-This repostiroy will have all the information to start Rust from frontend to end in server, database, login with users etc.
+This repostiroy will have all the information to start Rust from Frontend to end in server with database, login etc.

-Contribute to it with [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HLNVQJ2L2YYZU).
-You can also review codes, like and [share it with others](https://www.google.com/search?q=rust+full+stack+code).
+You can review codes, like and share it with others.

 If you need a help or **Rust and JavaScript** full stack developer, you can contact me with [Twitter](https://www.linkedin.com/in/steady-learner-3151b7164/) or [LinkedIn](https://twitter.com/steadylearner_p).